[custom-twitter-feeds feed=6]

 Environmental aspects

-The Dossier de demande d’autorisation environnementale (DDAE, Application for environmental authorisation) to be submitted by Elengy in 2025 will demonstrate the project’s compliance with environmental impacts and issues.
-In accordance with the French Environment Code (article R.181-13), this file will include a technical presentation describing the facility, the planned works, the processes implemented, the means of monitoring and surveillance, as well as an environmental impact study and a hazard study.
+The Dossier de demande d’autorisation environnementale (DDAE) to be submitted by Elengy in 2025 will demonstrate compliance with environmental regulations.
+It will include a technical presentation, process descriptions, monitoring methods, an environmental impact study, and a hazard analysis.

 TIMELINE